TA

 Ramp homepageCaptured July 2026

 Ramp is the most direct Brex alternative on the market.
 Both companies sell corporate cards, expense management, and bill pay to venture-backed and mid-market companies, and both offer a genuinely free tier.
-Ramp's Free plan includes unlimited cards, invoice capture with OCR, and basic accounting automation at no seat cost, matching Brex Essentials feature for feature.
+Ramp's Free plan includes unlimited cards, invoice capture with OCR, and basic accounting automation at no seat cost, matching Brex Essentials on those specific features.
+Travel booking and multi-entity support, both part of Brex Essentials, aren't confirmed until Ramp's paid tiers, so the free-tier match isn't full parity.
 Where Ramp pulls ahead is AI: its Plus tier, at $15/seat/month, auto-codes transactions and recommends approvals, which can speed up monthly close more than Brex's $12/seat Premium tier.
 The catch is transparency.
 Ramp layers an unpublished platform fee on top of Plus, so the real monthly cost only shows up after a sales call, and its card issuing covers about 30 countries versus Brex's 210+.
 For most teams comparing the two head to head, Ramp is the safer switch unless broader global card coverage matters more than AI automation.

 Pros